buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcVirtualElement.md

 In case of an _IfcSurfaceOfLinearExtrusion_:

  * Profile: _IfcArbitraryOpenProfileDef_
- * Extrusion: The extrusion direction shall be vertically, i.e., along the positive Z Axis of the co-ordinate system of the containing spatial structure element.
+ * Extrusion: The extrusion direction shall be vertically, i.e., along the positive Z Axis of the coordinate system of the containing spatial structure element.

 In case of an _IfcCurveBoundedPlane_, _IfcCurveBoundedSurface_, _IfcRectangularTrimmedSurface_: